 Our Curriculum- Skills for a changing world

-Collaboration – Working effectively with others, sharing ideas, and learning from different perspectives.
+Collaboration – Learning to work with others, share ideas, communicate effectively and value different perspectives.

 How do you embed these skills?